 On April 22 against Seibu Lions, he hit walk-off a 1-1 10th inning one-out bases loaded second batter, Kaima Taira bounced a 155 km fastball third pitch center fielder from 1 ball 1 strike to .
 On April 23 against Seibu Lions, he touched up from second to third on Polanco's right sacrifice fly in a 3-2 3rd inning one-out double, Ryusei Terachi timely infield during hit.
 He came back alive. hit again on April 25 against Nippon-Ham and raised his batting average to .275 after the same game, but he had no hit after that game and was removed from the first-team roster on May 6.

-In an interview on September 14th, 2011, Nakamura talked about his determination to play in matches, saying, "I do have injuries and pain, but I'd rather find a way to play even if it hurts than not play at all, and I think there are still many things I can do.
-I think there are many things that can only be done while playing in a match, so it's easy to take a rest, and right now I have days off called rest, but originally I wanted to play in every match and contribute to the team.
-I've seen my seniors do that, so I played through injuries and played in consecutive matches, and I wanted to be a player like that, and I also felt that I had to contribute while I was playing."
-He fought on ground with a strong resolve.
+In an interview on September 14, 2023, Nakamura spoke about his commitment to playing in matches, saying, "I do have injuries and sore spots, but rather than not playing because of them, I try to find ways to play even when I'm in pain, and I think there are many things I can do even in those situations.
+There are many things that can only be done by playing in matches, so it would be easy to rest, and I do take days off now to rest, but ideally I want to play in every match and contribute to the team.
+I've seen my seniors do that, playing through injuries, and seeing players who have played in consecutive matches, I've wanted to become a player like them, and I also feel that I have to contribute while I'm playing in matches," showing his strong determination as he fought ground.

 Despite his determination to play in games, he decided to have back surgery in September during the season.
 When asked why, he explained, "I was constantly in pain, but I continued to give it my all, but the situation worsened, and I felt that it might be best to have surgery, so I decided to have surgery."
 He revealed, "I consulted with Saburo and Fukuura, and after consulting with many people, I decided to go ahead with the surgery."

-Currently, he says, "I'm able to move without any restrictions, and I need to increase my output even more."
-"As Saburo said, if I can hit, I'll be able to play in the game, so I think I need to improve my batting and defense, of course, but I also want to make sure I show my batting skills from training camp and exhibition games."
-With young players emerging, Shogo Nakamura is able to make good situational judgments, forcing opponents to throw more pitches, running base running one step ahead, and hitting a base hit with no outs and a runner on second base.
-I hope to see him hit many balls with his heart and soul next year.
+He said, "Right now I can move around without any restrictions, and I feel like I need to increase my output even more."
+"As Saburo-san said, if I can hit, I'll be able to play in the games, so I think I need to raise my level in hitting and defense, of course, but I want to make sure I can make an impression with my batting from the camp and exhibition games."
+Amidst the rise of young players, Shogo Nakamura is able to make precise situational judgments, such as making the opposing team throw a lot of pitches, running base running with the next goal in mind, and hitting a sacrifice fly to advance the runner in a no-out, runner-on-second situation.
+We hope to see him hit with all his heart next year.

 Interview and text by Yuta Iwashita